jlevy/og-equity-compensation/README.md

     to ascertain the possible future value of equity for the company and its stage.
     [This article](http://codingvc.com/valuing-employee-options/) from Leo Polovets provides some additional thoughts.
-- **Vesting**: When you will receive the shares or be able to exercise to receive them.
+- **Vesting**: When you will receive the equity, as well as whether you’re able to exercise stock options (and pay the associated costs and taxes).
-  And whether your exercise window on stock options may expire before you have this opportunity.
+  And whether you can do all this before your exercise window expires.
 - **Liquidity**: When you’ll be able to sell the shares, and if that is likely to be for a profit at that time.
   (We talk about liquidity of private stock next.)